carriercomm/go-to/status_report.md

 # Project Summary
 Provide an automated migration of an OS image between different Cloud Providers and development environment without any changes in migrating image.
+Develop a threat model, analyze related secutiry risks and mitogation techniques

 # Success Criteria
 Functional and fully automated OS image migration pipeline with the following stages: Export, Transfer and Import.
+Sensitive data is sucured and not exposed during the migration.
+All stages of pipeline are auditable.

-# Evaluating Approach
+# Approach
-There are two common approaches to maintain OS configuration consistency:

-1. Configuration system (CFEngine, Puppet or Cheff)
-2. Nested or System virtualization (Linux containers, FreeBSD Jails, Solaris Zones)

-The second approach is used in the current project.

-## Configuration System
-Pros:

-* OS and kernel agnostic (as long as configuration is provided)
-* Ability to deploy fine-grain changes in near real-time fashion
-* Parallelism & low network overhead.
-Every host is independent

-Cons:

-* Complexity: requires separate configuration for different cloud providers
-* Lack of atomicity.
-Provides no control over the configuration change execution
-* No clean roll-back procedure
+Additional layer of virtualization called system virtualization will be used in this project to provide core functionality.

-## Netsted Virtualization
+## Approach Evaluation
-Pros:
+###Pros:
 * Atomicity of changes
 * Clear roll-back procedure
-* Simplicity: No need to maintain separate configuration per Cloud Provider.
+* Simplicity: No need to maintain separate configuration per Cloud Provider
-* Ability to execute deep secutity analysis
+* Ability to execute deep secutity analysis via monitoring container's activity
 * Control over consumed resources

-Cons:
+###Cons:
 * General system overhead
-* Requires guest OS kernel support
+* Requires support from kernel of OS
+* Potential exposure of sensitive data during migartion

 # In Scope
-* Support Ubuntu 12.04
+* Support Ubuntu Linux 12.04 LTS
 * Support LXC Containers
 * Support Amazon Ec2 and Windows Azure Cloud Providers
 * Use Docker for containers configuration
+* Provide tools to audit migartion of a container
+* Provide tools to prevent exposure of sensitive data

 # Out of Scope
 * Live migration between Cloud Providers